guptaanu412/example-course-specs/README.md

 1. It's tempting to write learning objectives at this point.
    Resist!
-   Step 4 will almost certainly result in material being cut.
+   Step 5 (Course Outline) will almost certainly result in material being cut.

 2. If this is your first time creating a concept map, you may struggle with this step.